If the comfort zone is a square, I was very good at boxing myself in.

 The comfort zone is pretty boring.
 I like being comfortable, but I would much rather be stretched and tested and grown and proven.
 I would much rather strengthen my faith and my trust and my testimony.
 I would much rather take risks for the Kingdom than stay safe in my comfort zone box, where I find I disobey God too easily.

 If I never left my comfort zone box, I wouldn’t have learnt guitar.
 I wouldn’t have had some important conversations.
 I wouldn’t have found my voice.

 Maybe your comfort zone is a circle and you find that you’re not around.
 (Ha!
 Ha ha ha!)
 (I just wanted an excuse to say that really bad pun.
 I don’t really know what it means, I just saw the opportunity and went for it.)

-And how worth it it is to step out and receive such an abundance from God!
+And how worth it it is to step out and receive from God!

 Step out, campers.
 My life became much fuller, much more when I started to.